soygul/android-docker/README.md

 ```

 After a successful build, all build artficats will be in their respective locations as if you built the project natively on your computer.

+## Testing

+It's best to use a device farm to test your app on real devices, i.e. [Firebase Test Lab](https://firebase.google.com/docs/test-lab)
+However if you want to test your app in an emulator inside a container, check the following resources:

+* Ready to use Docker image for Android emulator: https://github.com/budtmo/docker-android
+* Native support for Android emulator inside containers is emerging (experimental): https://androidstudio.googleblog.com/2019/05/emulator-ci-docker-scripts-for-linux.html